mars0i/imp/README.md

 be generated as well.
 Run it to see possible arguments and command line options.

-**src/setchains.ml** contains code specifically inspired by Hartiel's *Markov Set-Chains*, Springer 1998.
+**src/setchains.ml** contains code specifically inspired by Hartfiel's *Markov Set-Chains*, Springer 1998.